Peru, Chancay Painted Cotton Panel with Four Abstract Figures and Symbols

 M3136

-Peru, Knotted Textile Fringe with very colorful abstract motif.
+Peru, Knotted Textile Fringe with Colorful Abstract Motif

-This knotted fringe is distiguished by its brilliant colors.
-It has an abstract "z" motif repeated along the band.
-It is not woven on a loom, but is created by a method referred to as "tubular looping".
-Looping is a single element technique in which the free end and full length of the yarn are pulled through previous work at the edge of the fabric to form each new loop.
+This knotted fringe is distinguished by its brilliant colors and abstract "z" motif repeated along the band.
+It was not woven on a loom but instead was created by a method referred to as "tubular looping."
+Looping is a single-element technique in which the free end and full length of the yarn are pulled through previous work at the edge of the fabric to form each new loop.
 Looping predates the domestication of fiber-bearing plants and animals and the invention of weaving in the Americas and possibly Eurasia.
+The choice of color combinations creates a vibrating impact.

 Media: Textile